'Blatantly lying': The false Djokovic claim Australia can't swallow

-Australia's handling of the Novak Djokovic saga is the biggest story in the world right now.
+Australia's handling of the Novak Djokovic saga is among the biggest stories in the world right now.

 It has, naturally, drawn plenty of attention to the Morrison Government's strict border policies.
 Within Australia, much of the commentary has been critical of the way it has played out — even from those within the legal profession.